dotnet/docs-aspire/docs/get-started/aspire-overview.md

 For more information, see [.NET Aspire orchestration overview](../fundamentals/app-host-overview.md).

+> [!IMPORTANT]
+> The call to `AddRedis` creates a new Redis container in your local dev environment.
+If you'd rather use an existing Redis instance, you can use the `AddConnectionString` method to reference an existing connection string.
+For more information, see [Reference existing resources](../fundamentals/app-host-overview.md#reference-existing-resources).

 ## .NET Aspire integrations

 [.NET Aspire integrations](../fundamentals/integrations-overview.md) are NuGet packages designed to simplify connections to popular services and platforms, such as Redis or PostgreSQL. .NET Aspire integrations handle many cloud-native concerns for you through standardized configuration patterns, such as adding health checks and telemetry.
 Integrations are two-fold, in that one side represents the service you're connecting to, and the other side represents the client or consumer of that service.
 In other words, for each hosting package there's a corresponding client package that handles the service connection.

-Each integration is designed to work with .NET Aspire orchestration, and their configurations are injected automatically by simply referencing named resources.
+Each integration is designed to work with .NET Aspire orchestration, and their configurations are injected automatically by [referencing named resources](../fundamentals/app-host-overview.md#reference-resources).
 In other words, if _Example.ServiceFoo_ references _Example.ServiceBar_, _Example.ServiceFoo_ inherits the integration's required configurations to allow them to communicate with each other automatically.

 For example, consider the following code using the .NET Aspire Service Bus integration: